r0ji/webshackle/README.md

 ## Usage

-To start blocking access to the list of websites, run the following command: `shackle on`
+To start blocking access to the list of websites, run the following command: `shackle on`.

-To stop blocking access to the list of websites, run the following command: `shackle off`
+To stop blocking access to the list of websites, run the following command: `shackle off`.

+You will be prompted for your sudo password in order to edit the hosts file.

+## Notes

-Please note that when you turn off the blocking, WebShackle will also remove all blocking entries that it added to the `/etc/hosts` file, including any added by previous instances of the script.
+When you turn off the blocking, WebShackle will remove all blocking entries that it added to the `/etc/hosts` file, including any added by previous instances of the script.

 If you need to remove the blocking entries manually, look for any lines in `/etc/hosts` that contain the comment `# Added by WebShackle`.